WELCOME TO MINOR HOCKEY & TO SMHA!

 FAQ about starting minor hockey with SMHA:

 What age groups does the SMHA offer programs for?

 The SMHA offers programs for boys and girls age 5 through 17.
 Timbits U7 is for 5 & 6 year old's; Timbits U9 is for 7 & 8 year old's; McDonald's atoMc U11 is for 9 & 10 year old's; U13 is for 11 & 12 year old's; U15 is for 13 & 14 year old's; U18 is for 15-17 year old's.
 Hockey registration is based on the calendar year for birth years.
 Example: a player born in January 2010 is considered the same "hockey age" as a player born in December of 2010.

 What is a SMHA “Zone”?

-The SMHA divides the City of Saskatoon into six geographic zones and one city-wide female hockey zone (Saskatoon Comets).
+The SMHA divides the City of Saskatoon into six geographic zones, one city-wide female hockey zone (Saskatoon Comets) and one city-wide AA Hockey Program (Saskatoon AA Hockey).
 Depending on where you live, you will play in one of the following zones: Aces (southwest), Renegades (northwest), Bobcats (southcentral), Flyers (southeast), Redwings (northeast) or the Wild (northeast).
-SMHA also offers a city-wide AA Hockey program - Saskatoon AA Hockey - for the U13, U15 and u18 age groups.
+SMHA also offers a city-wide AA Hockey program - Saskatoon AA Hockey - for the U13, U15 and U18 age groups.

 To find out what zone you are part of please click here.